bfrgoncalves/orderContigs_Nucmer/README.md

 * Biopython http://www.biopython.org

-* MUMmer executables in the $PATH, or available on the command line (required for ANIm analysis) http://mummer.sourceforge.net/
+* MUMmer executables in the $PATH, or available on the command line (required for NUCmer alignemnt) http://mummer.sourceforge.net/